collapsed-stacks/startups/questions/4044/how-would-i-go-about-hiring-a-graphic-designer-for-my-company.md

 - posted by: [Helping Hands](https://stackexchange.com/users/5276537/helping-hands) on 2015-04-21
 - score: 2

-<p>After reading your requirements, I agree with you.
-You should hire a part time freelancing designer on hour basis/fixed rate. </p>
+After reading your requirements, I agree with you.
+You should hire a part time freelancing designer on hour basis/fixed rate.

-<p>First of all, check popular freelancing sites and find a freelancer designer whose rate is in your budget, has enough experience to meet your deadlines, etc. Then interview them, and ask them to show you recent designs they have made like web designs, logo designs, etc. Also check their freelancing profile and see how strong that is and how other people gave feedback for that designer.</p>
+First of all, check popular freelancing sites and find a freelancer designer whose rate is in your budget, has enough experience to meet your deadlines, etc. Then interview them, and ask them to show you recent designs they have made like web designs, logo designs, etc. Also check their freelancing profile and see how strong that is and how other people gave feedback for that designer.

-<p>Once you get someone perfect, then explain your work to them, like how you work, what type of work you will assign and your whole process, and if they agree and they're suitable, then you can hire immediately.</p>
+Once you get someone perfect, then explain your work to them, like how you work, what type of work you will assign and your whole process, and if they agree and they're suitable, then you can hire immediately.

-<p>Also I would suggest trying to find a local and nearby freelancer. </p>
+Also I would suggest trying to find a local and nearby freelancer.

 ## Answer 4097